A practical introduction to implementing a whole school approach (WSA)

 - Understanding of mental health policy and procedure

-Read our transformation statement to learn more about what problems will be solved, how leaders will be better able to solve these and what impact will arise following the course.
+Read our full transformation statement to learn more about what problems will be solved, how leaders will be better able to solve these and what impact will arise following the course.

 - 13 hours (2 days + 1 hour consultation)

 - Ongoing community in practice peer networking webinars

 - Review and reflection

 - Action planning